 Organization.
-Each faculty organization will determine its own organization, committees, officers, and rules of operations, subject to the approval of its Regional Campus Dean, the Vice Provost for System Affairs and Executive Dean for Extended University, the Provost, and the President.
+Each faculty organization will determine its own organization, committees, officers, and rules of operations, subject to the approval of its Palmetto College Campus Dean, the Palmetto College Chancellor, the Provost, and the President.

 Conduct of Business.
 Each faculty organization will determine its own rules for the conduct of business.